xrmx/django-skebby/README.md

 django-skebby
 ===================

-A simple Django app to send sms with Skebby.
+A simple Django app to send sms by Skebby.

 Usage
 -----